forcedotcom/cli/releasenotes/sf/README.md

     * `sf org generate password` : Generate a random password for scratch org users.
     * `sf org list users` : List all locally-authenticated users of an org.

-    We also updated [plugin-packaging](https://github.com/salesforcecli/plugin-packaging).
-However, because not all of you use the packaging commands regularly, we're doing something new: just-in-time plugin installation, as described in the previous release note.
-Salesforce CLI doesn't include `plugin-packaging` by default, but it _knows_ about it.
-The first time you run one of the `sf package1` or `sf package` commands, Salesforce CLI first installs the latest released version of the plugin, and then runs the command.
-At that point, you can run these existing `sfdx` commands in `sf`:

-    * `sf package1 version create` : Create a first-generation package version in the release org.
-    * `sf package1 version create get` : Retrieve the status of a package version creation request.
-    * `sf package1 version display` : Display details about a first-generation package version.
-    * `sf package1 version list` : List package versions for the specified first-generation package or for the org.
-    * `sf package create`: Create a package.
-    * `sf package delete` : Delete a package.
-    * `sf package install`: Install a version of a package in the target org.
-    * `sf package install report` : Retrieve the status of a package installation request.
-    * `sf package installed list` : List the org’s installed packages.
-    * `sf package list` : List all packages in the Dev Hub org.
-    * `sf package uninstall` : Uninstall a second-generation package from the target org.
-    * `sf package uninstall report` : Retrieve the status of a package uninstall request.
-    * `sf package update` : Update package details.
-    * `sf package version create` : Create a package version in the Dev Hub org.
-    * `sf package version create list` : List package version creation requests.
-    * `sf package version create report` : Retrieve details about a package version creation request.
-    * `sf package version delete` : Delete a package version.
-    * `sf package version displayancestry` : Display the ancestry tree for a 2GP managed package version.
-    * `sf package version list` : List all package versions in the Dev Hub org.
-    * `sf package version promote` : Promote a package version to released.
-    * `sf package version report` : Retrieve details about a package version in the Dev Hub org.
-    * `sf package version update` : Update a package version.

     As always, run the commands with `--help` to see the list of flags, examples, and usage information.
 We'll be releasing other updated plugins over the next weeks.
 Enjoy!

 * CHANGE: We changed the official names of these `sf` commands that we recently added: